 - Increasing communications, collaborations, and team-building

-- Research computing technologies
+- Research computing UX and user-facing tech

 - And more, as determined by our members!